RITRacingSoftware/RITRacingSoftware.github.io/docs/Firmware/index.md

 brew install git
 ```

-Next, the core library and its dependencies need to be installed, if not already.
-The instructions
+Next, the core library and its dependencies need to be installed if they haven't been already.
-for that can be found in [the core library docs](https://rit-racing-core.readthedocs.io/en/latest/).
+The instructions for that can be found in [the core library docs](https://rit-racing-core.readthedocs.io/en/latest/).
-The correct foler structuring can be found at the top of this page, or in the core documentation.
+The correct folder structuring can be found at the top of this page, or in the core documentation.

 ### Windows
 To install the required software, you will need to install Windows Subsystem